 Learn how to manually enroll objects into a workflow.

-- Sales Hub Professional or Enterprise users can use any trigger except list membership, marketing email activity, page view, event, and call-to-action.
+Please note: Sales Hub and Service Hub Professional or Enterprise users can use any trigger except marketing email activity, page view, event, and call-to-action.

 Depending on the property's field type, you'll have different filtering options.
 For example, the HubSpot Lifecycle Stage contact property is a radio select field type, so you can select existing or historical option values.
 The deal property Amount is a number field type, so you can select arithmetic operations like is equal to, is less than or equal to, is greater than, as well as historical numeric values.

 Please note: because number field types can be blank or a 0, different trigger criteria may include or exclude certain records.
 Learn more about using number field types as criteria.

 Enroll objects in a workflow based on an activity.
 Activities include meetings, conversations, tasks, notes, one-to-one emails, and phone calls that have been logged to the record in HubSpot.
 Learn more about using activity properties in a filter.

 Exclude/include objects with no data

 When using a property for enrollment in a company, deal, quote, and ticket-based workflow, you'll see an additional filter option for excluding or including objects with no data.
 This filter option controls whether objects with no value for a property will enroll in the workflow.

 By default, Exclude objects with no data will be selected.
 To enroll objects in the workflow when they don't have a value for a property filter, select the Include objects with no data option.

 Please note: if a record previously had associations that have since been removed, the record will have a value of 0 for the associated object property.
 Only records that have never had associations will have no data for the associated object property.